iamgiddyaboutgit/linux-ubuntu-image/README.md

 ```

 Run a container using the image you just built.
 Setup the container so that data in the container's directory (/home/admin) is persisted in a named volume (my-ubuntu-volume-data-store) on the host.
 Note that the command option --interactive keeps STDIN open.
 The command option --tty allocates a a pseudo-TTY in the container.
 For more info see [link](https://qr.ae/pvgrUe) and [link](https://stackoverflow.com/a/59934555).
+The command option --env-file allows a file of environment variables to be read in.

 ```
-docker run -v my-ubuntu-volume-data-store:/home/admin --interactive --tty ubuntu
+docker run -v my-ubuntu-volume-data-store:/home/admin --interactive --tty --env-file ubuntu
 ```

 The docker [cp command](https://docs.docker.com/engine/reference/commandline/cp/) is useful for copying files/folders between a container and the local filesystem.